opencast/annotation-tool/documentation/Installation.md

 </operation>
 ```

-You can add this operation also to every other workflow definition that should distribute videos to the Annotation Tool.
+You can also add this operation to every other workflow definition that should distribute videos to the Annotation Tool.

 Additionally you must set the label for the annotation publication channel.
-Add to the file `etc/listproviders/publication.channels.properties` the following line:
+Add the following line to the file `etc/listproviders/publication.channels.properties`:

 ```
 annotation={"label":"Annotation Tool", "icon":"img/engage_2x.png", "order":6}
 ```

 ### Security Configuration

 In order to be able to access the tool,